cloudmesh-community/book/chapters/linux/ssh.md

 # Secure Shell

-Secure Shell is a network protocoll allowing users to securely connect to remote resources over the internet.
+Secure Shell is a network protocol allowing users to securely connect to remote resources over the internet.
 In many services we need to use SSH to assure that we protect he messages send between the communicating entities.
-Secure Shell is based on public key technology requiering to generat ea public-private keypair on the computer.
-The public key will than be uploaded to the remote machine and whan a connection is establisched during authentication the public private keypair is tested.
-If they match authetication is granted.
+Secure Shell is based on public key technology requiring to generat ea public-private key pair on the computer.
+The public key will than be uploaded to the remote machine and whan a connection is established during authentication the public private key pair is tested.
+If they match authentication is granted.
 As many users may have to share a computer it is possible to add a list of public keys so that a number of computers can connect to a server that hosts such a list.
-This mechnism builds the basis for networked computers.
+This mechanism builds the basis for networked computers.

 In this section we will introduce you to some of the commands to